 I believe my calling is to help people learn to overcome bad habits.
-I’ve overcome a few bad habits myself; one of which I am still working on, and have been for over three years now.
+I’ve overcome a few bad habits as well, one of which I have been working on for over four years now.

-I was normally thin despite this lifelong bad habit, so it didn’t really bother me until I developed health issues and gained a lot of weight as a result.
-As my weight and health issues increased, pain increased.
+I was normally thin despite this lifelong bad habit.
+It didn’t really bother me until I developed health issues and gained a lot of weight as a result.
+As my weight and health issues increased pain increased.

 When my Rheumatologist suggested that I may be allergic to sugar, I was blown away.
 I had never heard of such an allergy.